missing-semester-cn/missing-semester-cn.github.io/virtual-machines.md

     - [VMWare](https://www.vmware.com/) (commercial, available from IS&T [for
     MIT students](https://ist.mit.edu/vmware-fusion))

-If you are already familiar with popular hypervisors/VMs you many want to learn more about how to do this from a command line friendly way.
+If you are already familiar with popular hypervisors/VMs you may want to learn more about how to do this from a command line friendly way.
 One option is the [libvirt](https://wiki.libvirt.org/page/UbuntuKVMWalkthrough) toolkit which allows you to manage multiple different virtualization providers/hypervisors.

 ## Exercises